Enhancing Program Repair with Specification Guidance and Intermediate Behavioral Signals: Abstract

 \section{Abstract}

 Automated Program Repair (APR) has recently benefited from large language models (LLMs).
-However, most LLM-based APR approaches still rely primarily on coarse end-to-end signals from test-suite outcomes to guide repair, providing limited insight into where a program’s internal logic deviates from its intended behavior.
+However, most LLM-based APR approaches still rely primarily on coarse-grained, end-to-end signals from test-suite outcomes or specification checks on the candidate fix to guide repair, providing limited insight into where a program’s internal logic deviates from its intended behavior.
 In contrast, human debugging often relies on intermediate reasoning about program states through localized correctness conditions or assertions.
-Inspired by this observation, we propose {\tool}, a specification-guided debugging framework that incorporates intermediate behav\-ioral reasoning into APR. {\tool} decomposes the repair task~into suspicious regions connected by execution checkpoints and derives localized postconditions representing expected program behaviors at those points.
+Inspired by this observation, we propose {\tool}, a specification-guided debugging framework that incorporates intermediate behavioral reasoning into APR. {\tool} decomposes the repair task~into suspicious regions connected by execution checkpoints and derives localized postconditions representing expected program behaviors at those points.
 By executing the buggy program and evaluating these postconditions, {\tool} produces micro-level~debugging signals that indicate mismatches between observed and intended behaviors, enabling more precise fault localization and targeted patch generation.
 To address the potential unreliability of LLM-generated postconditions, we introduce two complementary signals: a specification validation signal $\alpha$, which estimates the consistency of generated postconditions using partial passing test cases, and a discriminative signal $\beta$, which detects violations of validated postconditions during execution.
 With these signals, {\tool} safely leverages automatically generated specifications for APR.
 Experimental results show that {\tool} improves fault localization and APR effectiveness than the baselines.